swcarpentry/DEPRECATED-bc/novice/hg/01-backup.md

 </div>

-But if we add the `-a` flag to show everything, we can see that Git has created a hidden directory called `.git`:
+But if we add the `-a` flag to show everything, we can see that Mercurial has created a hidden directory called `.hg`:

 <div class="in" markdown="1">
 ~~~